Bernard’s daughter used to sing the song below with an American friend of hers. Could anyone record the tune or point to an online recording? Thanks!

 UPDATE: Curtis sent us a score which Monique kindly made a midi from – click the link to hear it.
 Many thanks to Curtis and Monique!

 This article was posted on Sunday, February 13th, 2011 at 5:28 pm and is filed under Countries & Cultures, English, Hand Clapping Rhymes, Jump Rope Rhymes, Languages, Mama Lisa, Nursery Rhymes, Questions, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply